yhabib/JavaScript30/readme.md

 No frameworks, no libraries, no wrappers... just pure VanillaJS ;) Each exercise has its note with thoughts, discoveries, ...
-Original files from @wesbos and solutions can be found [here](https://github.com/wesbos/JavaScript30)
+Original files from @wesbos and solutions can be found [here](https://github.com/wesbos/JavaScript30).
+All the images are from [Death To Stock](http://deathtothestockphoto.com/).

 ## Table Of Contents